Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/6-Deploy-to-Azure/README.md

 ### Redis

-If you want to use distributed Redis cache, use this configuration on `Startup.cs`:
+If you want to use a distributed Redis cache, use this configuration on `Startup.cs`:

 ```csharp
 services.AddDistributedTokenCaches()